howerj/libforth/forth.md

 ## A Forth Word

+The FORTH execution model uses [Threaded Code][], the layout of a word header follows from this.

 A [FORTH][] word is defined in the dictionary and has a particular format that varies between implementations.
 A dictionary is simply a linked list of [FORTH][] words, the dictionary is usually contiguous and can only grow.
 The